indaco/tabber/README.md

 In your `templ` file, defines the structure for the tab component.

 > [!IMPORTANT]
-> It is crucial to ensure that the value passed to `tabber.Root` **matches** the one used when adding the `gropdownConfig` to the `configMap` as per step above.
+> It is crucial to ensure that the value passed to `tabber.Root` **matches** the one used when adding the `tabberConfig` to the `configMap` as per step above.
 This ensures that multiple tabs on the same page function independently.

 ```go
 const (